Skip to main content

 The Shark Hyperair looks like a dupe for the double-the-price Dyson Supersonic.
 It forgoes a long barrel and instead opts for a short, wide one that, like the Dyson, acts as the control center with three buttons for air and three for heat.
 Both sets of buttons even light up white and red, respectively, like the Dyson.

-This landed higher than the Dyson on our list because it felt more comfortable to hold, thanks to its better weight distribution, but I have similar criticisms for both tools.
-The medium heat and air settings dried my hair in 20 minutes, with the finished ‘do looking semi-straight but poofy.
-But the higher airflow, even on medium heat, was intense and whipped my hair around at times.
+This landed higher than the Dyson on our list because it felt more comfortable to hold, thanks to its better weight distribution, but she has similar criticisms for both tools.
+The medium heat and air settings dried her hair in 20 minutes, with the finished ‘do looking semi-straight but poofy.
+But the higher airflow, even on medium heat, was intense and whipped her hair around at times.

-Would I use this again?
+Would she use this again?
 Sure.
-But I could get my hair to look sleeker with other, more affordable options on this list.
+But she could get her hair to look sleeker with other, more affordable options on this list.

 Pros